python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 Given a version of PTB X.Y.Z,

 -  X indicates the major version number.
-   This is incremented when backwards incompatible changes are introduced.
+   This is incremented when backward incompatible changes are introduced.
 -  Y indicates the minor version number.
-   This is incremented when new functionality or backwards compatible changes are introduced by PTB.
+   This is incremented when new functionality or backward compatible changes are introduced by PTB.
-   *This is also incremented when PTB adds support for a new Bot API version, which may include backwards incompatible changes in some cases as outlined* :ref:`below <bot-api-versioning>`.
+   *This is also incremented when PTB adds support for a new Bot API version, which may include backward incompatible changes in some cases as outlined* :ref:`below <bot-api-versioning>`.
 -  Z is the patch version.
-   This is incremented if backwards compatible bug fixes or smaller changes are introduced.
+   This is incremented if backward compatible bug fixes or smaller changes are introduced.
    If this number is 0, it can be omitted, i.e. we just write X.Y instead of X.Y.0.

 Deprecation